fhswf/MLPro/doc/rtd/content/04_appendices/appendix3/sub/03_contribution.rst

 If you are interested in actively shaping MLPro, then simply contact us at: mlpro@listen.fh-swf.de

+Our `templates <https://github.com/fhswf/MLPro/tree/main/templates>`_ will help you create additional content in MLPro style.
+Of course, we will assist you in placing your contribution correctly.

-We thank all `contributors <https://github.com/fhswf/MLPro/graphs/contributors>`_ for their active support.
+We thank all `contributors <https://github.com/fhswf/MLPro/graphs/contributors>`_ for their active support!